tiran/defusedxml/README.md

 XPath statements may introduce DoS vulnerabilities.
 Code should never execute queries from untrusted sources.
-An attacker may also be able to create a XML document that makes certain XPath queries costly or resource hungry.
+An attacker may also be able to create an XML document that makes certain XPath queries costly or resource hungry.

 ### XPath injection attacks